gvwilson/sdxpy/src/perf/index.md

 all of which are of the same type.
-The dataframe itself is a dictionary of such lists, all of which have the same length so that there are no holes in any of the rows:
+The dataframe itself is a dictionary of such lists, all of which have the same length so that there are no holes in any of the rows.
+How we store the data determines which methods are easy to implement and which are hard, and which are fast or slow.

 [% figure
    slug="perf-col-storage"